proyar/CO-FP-2017/README.md

 	$ export RISCV=$TOP/I-love-CO     //$TOP is /home/your_workstataion_account/
 	$ export PATH=$PATH:$RISCV/bin
-Alternatively, you can open your own .bashrc and add the path manually:
+Alternatively, you can open your own .bashrc and add the path manually(Reopen your workstation as long as you have saved the .bashrc):

 	export RISCV=$TOP/I-love-CO
 	PATH=${PATH}:$TOP/I-love-CO/bin